 You learn more about your clients, so you can create more offers that you can charge more for.
 Eventually, you’ll know enough to craft premium priced services (aka “signature program,” “high-ticket program”).
 You’re not guessing at what your clients want and are willing to pay for.

 Instead, you’re letting your clients show you how to improve your offers.
 So, if (and when!) they want more, you know what to offer at a higher price or in a larger package.
 Once you’ve landed on the right offer with the right clients, you’ll be able to quickly scale your offer and your pricing—with confidence and integrity every step of the way.Click to Download5-step process for creating a bite-sized offer that sells like hotcakes and sets the foundation for massive growth(and Beyond!)

 You’re also becoming a better marketer.
 Your first few clients are telling you what language you should use in your copy to make it more compelling, and they’re helping you hone your skills even further.

 Pretty soon, your initial successes snowball.
 You get enough experience and confidence delivering the service.
 You gather testimonials from happy clients.
 And you build up your marketing and sales skills.

 All right, if you’ve followed the steps this far, then you should have at least one irresistible service to offer potential clients.

-My Personal Recommendation for YouCreate an irresistible offer your ideal clients will go crazy for.
+My Personal Recommendation for YouCreate an irresistible offer your ideal clients will LOVE.